For RVers who don’t wish to move from one RV park or campground to the next, long term RV park rules become important.

 - Minor damage, decals peeling off, and so forth might be passable if not paired with more significant RV appearance issues.

-The same rules of RVs relating to age, decent appearance, and is in good working order apply as camping rules too.
+The same rules of RVs relating to age, decent appearance, and is in good working order apply to camping rules too.

 Not that many RV parks stipulate separate rules for camper owners.